-In accordance with the FAST Act and other federal regulations, perform transit planning in accordance the approved 2020-2045 Metropolitan Transportation Plan (MTP) and supplements.
+In accordance with IIJA and other federal regulations, perform transit planning in accordance the approved 2020-2045 Metropolitan Transportation Plan (MTP) and supplements.
 Transit planning will in accordance with the national transit goals, Planning Activity Factors and the Planning Emphasis Areas to support the MTP.

-In FY 2022, major focus was performing Transit Planning in compliance with the performance based, multimodal 2045 Metropolitan Transportation Plan
+• In FY 2023, major focus was performing Transit Planning in compliance with the performance based, multimodal 2045 Metropolitan Transportation Plan

 Activities focus on long range transit planning for the Metropolitan Planning Area.
-In FY 2023, work on will include:
+In FY 2024, work on will include:

-- Maintenance of the 2045 MTP to include updates associated with Transit Performance Management - Maintain and implement the MTP in accordance with Public Participation and Title VI Plan - Develop reports and information to fund transit improvements throughout the MPA - Continue to work with GDOT and local partners in prioritizing and implementing projects in the MTP and TIP, this includes attending meetings and conducting analysis where needed for a comprehensive and coordinated MTP - Monitor US Census Bureau population and employment count data and update MPO maps to reflect changes in Urbanized Area and Urban Planning Area boundaries. - Transit System surveys and data collection activities will be conducted to gather information regarding the systems current performance and provide recommendations to maximize ridership.
+- Development and implement the 2050 MTP in accordance with Participation and Title VI Plan - Develop reports and information to fund transit improvements throughout the MPA - Continue to work with GDOT and local partners in prioritizing and implementing projects in the MTP and TIP, this includes attending meetings and conducting analysis where needed for a comprehensive and coordinated MTP - Monitor US Census Bureau population and employment count data and update MPO maps to reflect changes in Urbanized Area and Urban Planning Area boundaries. - Transit System surveys and data collection activities will be conducted to gather information regarding the systems current performance and provide recommendations to maximize ridership.
 This and other information will be used for comprehensive planning for transit in HAMPO's study area.
-Coordination with the Coastal Regional Commission, GDOT, Chatham Area Transit, and current NEHS service providers will be integral to FY 2023 and FY 2024 MTP planning efforts. - Support Liberty Transit in the development of Long Range Transit Vision within the Transit Development Plan (TDP) process.
+Coordination with the Coastal Regional Commission, GDOT, Chatham Area Transit, and current NEHS service providers will be integral to FY 2023 and FY 2024 MTP planning efforts.

-- Report on implementation of 2045 MTP in guarterly and annual status reports. - Amendments and Administrative Modifications to the MTP for incorporation of performance measures and updated targets. - Summaries from TDP meetings.
+- HAMPO 2050 MTP - Report on implementation of 2050 MTP in guarterly and annual status reports.

+- Amendments and Administrative Modifications to the MTP for incorporation of performance measures and updated targets. - Summaries from TDP meetings.